webdevcody/launchpad/README.md

 This is a prototype of a file based routing REST framework that uses express.js under the hood.
 The goal of this framework is to provide a single CLI command to deploy the REST api to AWS serverless / api gateway.
 I want to provide built in mechanisms for dependecy injection and provide a standard structure one can follow to build a "production ready api".
 This includes

+- node 18 compatible
 - fully typesafe
 - file based routing
 - logger included
 - baked in dependency injection solution
-- a one command deployment into AWS serverless.
+- a one command deployment into an AWS mono lambda
 - ...more to come maybe

 ## Getting Started